Data/Trade Service Settings

 If this option is checked, Sierra Chart will connect to the Data and Trade servers when you start Sierra Chart.

 Reconnect on Failure (Global Settings >> Data/Trade Service Settings)

 When this option is enabled, then Sierra Chart will reconnect to the Data and Trade servers when the connection is detected to be lost or it will retry to connect to the servers if it could not connect initially.

 It is recommended to keep this option enabled in most cases.

-Also, when this option is enabled, when using the Sierra_hart Exchange Data Feed with a supported Trading service, when the connection to the Trading server is lost, the data feed will continue to be received from the Sierra Chart Exchange Data Feed which comes from a different server.
+Also, when this option is enabled, and when using one of the Real-Time Exchange Data Feeds Available from Sierra Chart with a supported Trading service, then when the connection to the Trading server is lost, the data feed will continue to be received from the Data Feed which comes from a different server.